Suppose you launched a new product last month. However, despite the due diligence and high expectations, its performance is far below expectations.

 - Decision Support Systems (DSS) - By evaluating pertinent business data, Decision Support Systems (DSS) can offer managers robust information which helps them make informed decisions.
 For example, a DSS can accurately predict potential revenue dependent on the assumptions of new product sales.

-With each category above, management information systems are designed for specific tasks.
+With each category above, an MIS is designed for specific tasks.
 Examples include:

-- Human Resource Information System (HRIS) - This type of management information system focuses on the management of employees.
+- Human Resource Information System (HRIS) - This type of MIS focuses on the management of employees.
 HRIS systems typically include payroll management, benefits management, managing employee performance reviews, and tracking employee attendance.

 - Production Management Information System (PMIS) - This system is used in manufacturing with a primary focus on managing and tracking production processes.
 With this system, management can easily track the status of their entire plant and make decisions accordingly.

 - Laboratory Information Management System (LIMS) - LIMS is explicitly designed for laboratory management.
-This management information system allows you to track chemicals, samples, and other relevant laboratory-related data.
+This MIS allows you to track chemicals, samples, and other relevant laboratory-related data.

 How Does MIS Compare to IT Management?